jrcodeza/spring-openapi/README.md

 Then you have to define also modelPackages and controllerPackages.
 Additionally you should define also outputDirectory, in our case target/openapi will be the target folder where the swagger.json will be saved.

+## Contributions
+Pull requests are welcome.
+If you would like to collaborate more feel free to contact me on remenec.jakub@gmail.com .

+## License
+License for this tool is GNU GPL V3.